Deploy Mattermost via Docker#

 For additional help or questions, please refer to this issue.

-Installing a different version of Mattermost#
+Install a different version of Mattermost#

 1. Shut down your deployment.